 Flowers are as good for sick people as they are for everyone else.

-For more information on flower mythology and old wives' tales, look over the links on the next page.
+For more information on flower mythology and old wives' tales, look over the links below.

 Related HowStuffWorks Articles

 - Does sucking your thumb really ruin your teeth?

 - Does stress really make your hair go gray faster?

 - Will an apple a day really keep the doctor away?

 - Is eating bread crust really good for you?

 - 5 Old Wives' Tales about Your Health

 - If you step on a rusty nail will you really get tetanus?